Jojo Wollacott: Bristol City

-On 7 August 2019, Wollacott joined EFL League Two side Forest Green Rovers on loan for the 2019–20 season, facing competition for the first-team spot from Adam Smith and Lewis Thomas.
+Wollacott signed a new two-year contract with the option for a one-year extension in summer 2019.
+On 7 August 2019, he joined EFL League Two side Forest Green Rovers on loan for the 2019–20 season, facing competition for the first-team spot from Adam Smith and Lewis Thomas.
 He made his debut in professional football six days later, saving a penalty as he kept a clean sheet in a 0–0 draw with Charlton Athletic in the EFL Cup, before going on to finish on the winning side in the penalty shoot-out.
-On 12 February 2021, Wollacott joined League One side Swindon Town on a seven-day emergency loan deal.
+Wollacott was recalled from his loan on 6 January 2020.